 Tensor Object Detection 🕵️♀️

-involves the identification, categorization, and location of individual objects or
+The task of TensorObjectDetection involves the identification, categorization, and location of individual objects or

 specific features within the entire tensor system.